DataSF/publishing-toolkit/GLOSSARY.md

 ## Inventory ID

 A unique ID is assigned to every record in the City's dataset and systems inventory.
+Composed of 3 letter department code plus 4 digits.
 This ID is used to:

 * assure departments and DataSF staff are referring to the same thing
 * tie records together across systems and processes